pterodactyl/documentation/wings/1.0/installing.md

 :::

 ## Supported Systems
+The following is a list of supported operating systems.
+Please be aware that this is not an exhaustive list, there is a high probability that you can run the software on other Linux distributions without much effort.
+You are responsible for determining which packages may be necessary on those systems.
+There is also a very high probability that new releases of the supported OSes below will work just fine, you are not restricted to only the versions listed below.

 | Operating System | Version |     Supported      | Notes                                                       |
 | ---------------- | ------- | :----------------: | ----------------------------------------------------------- |